curiousmarkingsco/appSage/src/app/render/editor/components/README.md

     </div>
   `;

-  // Free and premium components are flattened into the `appSageComponents` object appSageComponents['rotatingQuotes'].html_template = myHtmlTemplate;
+  // Free and premium components are flattened into the `AppstartComponents` object AppstartComponents['rotatingQuotes'].html_template = myHtmlTemplate;
 });
 ```